If there’s one thing more frustrating than working with an AMS/CRM that doesn’t meet your needs, it’s finding and implementing a new one.

 They understand that there is a very low chance of winning that bid.
 So the vendors that are most likely to offer a superior, trustworthy solution and service are much less likely to show up in your responses.

-Not to mention, if you send out 30 RFPs that are 20 pages long, and if just half of them respond, that’s at least 300 pages of juicy, detailed technical reading you’ll have the dubious pleasure of reading through.
+Not to mention, if you receive 10 proposals that are 50 pages long, that’s 500 pages of juicy, detailed technical reading you’ll have the dubious pleasure of reading through.
 Your comparison matrix will be equally gigantic and difficult to see at a high level — which is exactly where you need to be thinking at this stage in the process.

 Invest the time in your due diligence